ferrywlto/cs-ticketing/README.md

     - Lazy-loaded repository instances for optimal performance
     - Centralized SaveChanges coordination across multiple repositories
     - Proper disposal pattern implementation
-  - **NEW**: `PasswordHasher` service using SHA256 for demo authentication
-    - Simple hash generation and verification for development purposes
-    - Placeholder for more secure authentication mechanisms in production
   - **NEW**: `Mapper` service for comprehensive domain-DTO transformations
     - Complete mapping between domain entities and application DTOs
     - Null-safe conversion methods with proper validation